-We’ve rounded up everything you need to know about the cost of living crisis, along with advice on what to do if you find yourself struggling.
+If you’re concerned about the cost of living crisis, we’ve compiled everything you need to know about rising costs along with advice on where to turn if you find yourself struggling.

 What changed on April 1?

 While prices have been steadily rising for some time, April 2022 saw some dramatic overnight changes that had a severe impact on many households.
 These changes included: